mdn/content/files/en-us/games/techniques/3d_on_the_web/webvr/index.md

 ### Browser support and spec status

-The [WebVR spec](https://mozvr.github.io/webvr-spec/webvr.html), led by [Vladimir Vukicevic](https://twitter.com/vvuk) from Mozilla and [Brandon Jones](https://twitter.com/tojiro) from Google is being replaced by the [WebXR Device API](/en-US/docs/Web/API/WebXR_Device_API), but may still be available in some browsers while that API is finalized.
+The [WebVR spec](https://mozvr.github.io/webvr-spec/webvr.html), led by [Vladimir Vukicevic](https://twitter.com/vvuk) from Mozilla and [Brandon Jones](https://twitter.com/tojiro) from Google, is being replaced by the [WebXR Device API](/en-US/docs/Web/API/WebXR_Device_API).
+WebVR may still be available in some browsers while WebXR is finalized.
-For more info, see <https://mixedreality.mozilla.org/>, [WebVR.info](https://webvr.info/) websites.
+For more info, see the <https://mixedreality.mozilla.org/> and [WebVR.info](https://webvr.info/) websites.

 ### Using the WebVR API